sshambar/WX-HWS/INSTALLATION_GUIDE.md

 # Installation Guide

-This quick start guide assumes that you are already reasonably familiar with WeeWX and that it is already installed on your computer along with a webserver, php and curl.
+This installation guide assumes that you are already reasonably familiar with WeeWX and that it is already installed on your computer along with a webserver, php and curl.
 For a light-touch webserver, Lighttpd is a good choice.
 A good guide for installing PHP 7.0 and Lighttpd on a RaspberryPi can be found at https://pimylifeup.com/raspberry-pi-lighttpd/

 If you are carrying out a fresh install of WeeWX, you are strongly recommended to use the setup.py method (http://www.weewx.com/docs/setup.htm)